changeworld/azure-docs.pl-pl/articles/data-factory/connector-dynamics-ax.md

 ---
-title: Kopiowanie danych z programu Dynamics AX przy użyciu Azure Data Factory
+title: Copy data from Dynamics AX
-description: Informacje o kopiowaniu danych z programu Dynamics AX do obsługiwanych magazynów danych ujścia przy użyciu działania kopiowania w potoku Azure Data Factory.
+description: Learn how to copy data from Dynamics AX to supported sink data stores by using a copy activity in an Azure Data Factory pipeline.
 services: data-factory
 documentationcenter: ''
 author: linda33wj